 5.2 User Experience Evaluation

 This section explains the user experience evaluation results conducted for the study.
 A new validation dataset was gathered, consisting of 30 reviews for each category of the same product, resulting in a total of 150 reviews.
 Both the baseline and the model utilized the same validation set.
 A total of 30 participants took part in the user study to evaluate two versions of the review order.
-Each participant received two sets of materials: the original review order from the baseline (Shopee) and the review order based on our model, sorted from high helpfulness score to low helpfulness.
-Participants rated their satisfaction on a scale from 1 to 5 for the following criteria mentioned in 4.5.2 The results of the user study are shown in Figure 2.
+Each participant received two sets of materials: the original review order from Shopee (the baseline) and the review order based on our model, sorted from high helpfulness to low helpfulness scores.
+Participants rated their satisfaction on a scale from 1 to 5 for the criteria mentioned in 4.5.2 The results of the user study are shown in Figure 2.

 Figure 2 Satisfaction Scores Comparison

-According to the participant ratings, the new model of review order implemented in Shopee has been perceived to exhibit several improvements compared to the baseline model.
-The new model demonstrates higher accuracy in presenting reviews, as it received a rating of 3.33, surpassing the baseline model's rating of 2.83.
-Additionally, the new model requires less user effort, as indicated by its rating of 3.23, outperforming the baseline model's rating of 2.86.
-Furthermore, the new model fosters higher user loyalty, receiving a rating of 3.53, while the baseline model obtained a rating of 3.03.
-These ratings highlight the enhanced performance and user experience provided by the new model in terms of accuracy, user effort, and user loyalty, indicating its effectiveness in improving the review order on Shopee.
+According to the participant ratings, The reviews sorted by our implemented model have been perceived to exhibit several improvements compared to the baseline.
+Our model demonstrates higher accuracy in presenting reviews, as it received a rating of 3.33, surpassing the baseline model's rating of 2.83.
+Additionally, our model requires less user effort, as indicated by its rating of 3.23, outperforming the baseline rating of 2.86.
+Furthermore, our model fosters higher user loyalty, receiving a rating of 3.53, while the baseline obtained a rating of 3.03.
+These ratings highlight the enhanced performance and user experience provided by our model in terms of accuracy, user effort, and user loyalty, indicating its effectiveness in improving the review order on Shopee.

 6. Conclusion

-This research aims to develop a machine learning-based system that can predict and sort the helpfulness of product reviews in the Thai language for IT products.
+This research aims to develop a machine learning system that predicts the helpfulness of product reviews in the Thai language for IT products.
 This will address the challenge of time-consuming review reading and provide consumers with a more efficient way to finding reliable and informative product reviews for informed purchasing decisions.
 We have defined two objectives for this study.
 First, we create a dataset of product reviews in Thai, specifically on IT product reviews.
-Second, utilizing machine learning techniques and develop a system that accurately predicts and sorts reviews based on their helpfulness score.
-The methodology involved data collection through web scraping of Thai product reviews from Shopee, focusing on five popular IT product.
-Data labeling was conducted by assessing credibility, content, and expression criteria, assigning scores to determine the overall helpfulness of each review.
+Second, we utilize machine learning techniques and develop a system that accurately predicts and sorts reviews based on their helpfulness score.
+The methodology involved data collection through web scraping of Thai product reviews from Shopee Data labeling was conducted by assessing credibility, content, and expression criteria, assigning scores to determine the overall helpfulness of each review.
 Data preprocessing techniques were applied to address challenges posed by the Thai Natural Language Processing.
 Three types of models - classical, neural network, and pre-trained models - were developed and compared to predict the helpfulness scores of reviews based on informative content.
-Performance evaluation using mean absolute error (MAE).
-User experience evaluation compared the implemented model with Shopee's baseline review sorting, assessing perceived accuracy, user effort, and loyalty.
+The performance was evaluated using the mean absolute error (MAE) metric.
+User experience evaluation compared the implemented model with Shopee's original review sorting, assessing perceived accuracy, user effort, and loyalty.
 Participants rated confidence, ease of locating relevant reviews, and satisfaction with the sorting order's assistance in decision-making.